sreyaspatil5/persona-forge/Relationship Nexus Manager/crud/README.md

 # Relationship Nexus Manager

 ## Overview
-The Relationship Nexus Manager is a robust backend application designed to facilitate project management, task assignment, and collaboration among team members.
-It offers user-friendly interfaces for admins to oversee projects and users to efficiently manage tasks within the system.
+The Relationship Nexus Manager is an application that focuses on managing users, admins, and their associations.
+It facilitates the creation, update, and deletion of user and admin accounts while establishing relationships between them for streamlined management.

 ## Technologies Used
 - Java Backend language